 The 2016 evaluations suggested more workshops held pre-growing season so more producers can attend.
 AERO held 6 workshops across Montana, in Havre, Glasgow, Helena, Hamilton, Joliet, and Miles City, reaching up to 150 agribusiness professionals, including 60+ producers.

-The project continues to promote the Montana Food Economy Initiative online forum connecting workshop participants and nonparticipants and conduct a follow-up process to ensure Montana’s agricultural economy fully benefits from the law and make recommendations that can improve the law in the future.
+The project continues to promote the Montana Food Economy Initiative online forum connecting workshop participants and non-participants.
+AERO staff worked with Lake County Community Development Center and DPHHS to conduct follow-up evaluations to ensure Montana’s agricultural economy fully benefits from the law and formalizes and shares recommendations that can improve the law in the future.